CsatiZoltan/fancytooltips-usage/README.md

 ## Using with *biber*

-I modified the *fancy-preview* script to work with biber.
+I managed to modify the *fancy-preview* script to work with biber.
 However, it only works if the .bbl file has already been created.
-Therefore, first run `pdflatex-biber` and then the *fancy-preview_biber* script the same way as described above.
 Unfortunately, it does not extract the bibliography, only the references.
+The *fancy-preview* script is licensed with the [LaTeX Project Public License](http://www.latex-project.org/lppl.txt).
+According to it: "Distribution of only part of the Work is considered modification of the Work, and no right to distribute such a Derived Work may be assumed under the terms of this clause", so I cannot upload it here.